-How We Work
+How I Work

-We’re available on the day and time that works for your family, including evenings and weekends, by appointment.
+I’m available on the day and time that works for your family, including evenings and weekends, by appointment.

-How We Charge for Services
+How I Charge for Services

-We will charge you for court or other fees like deed recording on a pass-through basis, but not for mundane things like copies or postage.
+I will charge you for court or other fees like deed recording on a pass-through basis, but not for mundane things like copies or postage.

 My fees are reasonable and I work hard to keep costs low.
 I accept credit cards and payment plans.
 If the fee is an issue, please discuss it with me.